-If your spouse's credit is iffy in addition to her being unemployed, this will probably sabotage your chances for financing if you apply for a home loan together.
-No matter how good your own credit might be, and even if you're the primary breadwinner, mortgage lenders look to the lower of a couple's two individual credit scores when approving a loan.
-Therefore, if your spouse's credit score is only 560, this may prevent you from qualifying, even though your income will be paying the mortgage and your own score is 790.
+If your spouse's credit is iffy in addition to being unemployed, this will probably sabotage your chances for financing if you apply for a home loan together.
+No matter how good your own credit might be, and even if you're the primary breadwinner, mortgage lenders often look to the lower of a couple's two individual credit scores when approving a loan.
+If your spouse's credit score is only 560, this might prevent you from qualifying even though your income will be paying the mortgage and your own score is 790.

 Another scenario is that your spouse is unemployed but her credit score is stellar.
 Conversely, this probably wouldn't hurt your chances of qualifying for a joint loan, provided your own credit score is good as well.
 If you both have top-notch scores, the lender will go with the lowest, but there may not be much difference between the two.

-Effect on Interest Rate
+The Effect on Interest Rate